ryanycw/zkp2p-react-native-sdk/README.md

 - `cleanupMemory()` — cancels all active tasks and frees resources.
 - Event: `GnarkRPCResponse` — payload includes `id`, `type` (`response`|`error`), and `response` or `error`.

+### Resetting SDK State

+- `resetState()` — Resets internal SDK state and cancels background proof tasks:
+  - Cancels all active native gnark proofs and cleans up memory
+  - Aborts pending RPC requests and remounts the RPC bridge
+  - Clears `proofData`, `metadataList`, `interceptedPayload`
+  - Closes/minimizes auth webview and resets flow to `idle`

+- `clearSession(options?)` — Clears persisted cookies/storage used for web auth.
+Use this to force fresh logins.
+It does not cancel native tasks by itself.

 ## UI Components

 ### Authentication WebView